Jamie956/Jamie956.github.io/post/angular.md

 - Input annotation.
 This indicates that this property is to be provided to the component by a parent component passing it to the summary.
 - The host selector is a way to specify that you want the styles to apply to the element that hosts the element
 - Directives are attributes that modify the template in some way, such as NgIf, which conditionally shows or hides the DOM element based on the value of an expression.

-## 3 App essentials
+- Templates contain several types of bindings:
+  - interpolation for displaying data
+  - property bindings for modifying the element’s properties
+  - attribute bindings for modifying non-property values of an element
+  - event bindings for handling events

-### Entities in Angular
+### Entities

-- These different entities have specific roles and capabilities, and you’ll be using them in various combinations to create your application.
-Here is a quick overview of the types:
 - Modules—Objects that help you to organize dependencies into discrete units
 - Components—New elements that will compose the majority of your application’s structure and logic
 - Directives—Objects that modify elements to give them new capabilities or change behaviors
 - Pipes—Functions that format data before it’s rendered
 - Services—Reusable objects that fill niche roles such as data access or helper utilities

-**Modules**

-- Modules are buckets for storing related entities for easy reuse and distribution.

-- JavaScript modules are language constructs and are a way to separate code into different files that can be loaded as needed.

-- Angular modules are logical constructs used for organizing similar groups of entities

-- The @NgModule decorator contains the metadata for the App module, and the empty class acts as the vessel for storing the data.
+### Modules

 - The declarations array contains a list of all components and directives that the application’s main module wants to make available to the entire application.